 Nothing remains of this home today.
-It was probably filled in when the village cemetery was extended to the north in the 1970’s.
+The cellar hole was probably filled in when the village cemetery was extended to the north in the 1970’s.

 It was in 1781 that Packersfield settled its first minister, Jacob Foster.
-The Rev. Jacob Foster, had been born in Holliston, Colony of Massachusetts Bay on March 10, 1732.
-He married Hepzibah Prentiss, daughter of Henry Prentiss., on 13 Oct 1756 in Arlington, Middlesex, Massachusetts Bay.
-He had graduated Harvard College in 1754.
+The Rev. Jacob Foster had been born in Holliston, Colony of Massachusetts Bay on March 10, 1732.
+He attended and graduated Harvard College in 1754.
+He later married Hepzibah Prentiss, daughter of Henry Prentiss, on 13 Oct 1756 in Arlington, Middlesex, Massachusetts Bay.

 He was ordained pastor of the church in Berwick, Maine in 1756 when, at his own request, he was dismissed from this charge and entered the Continental Army as chaplain of Col. James Scammon’s regiment in 1777.
 Following the war, he was installed pastor of a church in Packersfield, New Hampshire (now Nelson) in 1781 where he ministered for ten years.
-He bought 100 acres of land near here from Uriah Wheeler, his neighbor at D-4-12.
-He raised the money by selling one of the ministerial lots that was his due as the first settled minister.
+He bought 100 acres of land near here from Uriah Wheeler, his neighbor at D-4-12 raising the funds by selling one of the ministerial lots that was his due as the first settled minister.

 He and Hepzibah raised a large family.
 Their children were: Jacob Foster, Sophia (Foster) Griffin, Nathan Foster, Jacob Foster, Henry Foster, David Moore Foster and Rebecca (Foster) Hooper.